pedrohpontes/NTRU/README.md

 This implementation is intended for educational purposes, and should not be used in any significant way.

 # Description
 NTRUkeygen/encrypt/decrypt.java: key generation, encryption and decryption libraries.
+Right now, keys are generated randomly using the standard Java Random library.

 ConvPoly.java: convolution polynomial definitions and methods used in NTRU.